 Cash from financing activities in 2017 includes the net proceeds of the February 2017 public offering of common shares and warrants to purchase common shares.
 The net proceeds to us from the offering were approximately CHF 9.1 million, after deducting underwriting discounts and other offering expenses payable by us.
 Cash from financing activities in 2017, also includes the principal amortization and interest payments due to the financing parties under the Hercules Loan and Security Agreement.
-In addition, cash from financing activities in 2017 commitment Purchase Agreement and a registration rights agreement with LPC which resulted in net proceeds of CHF 2.3 million.
+In addition, cash from financing activities in 2017 includes the issuance of shares under the 2017 Commitment Purchase Agreement and a registration rights agreement with LPC which resulted in net proceeds of CHF 2.3 million.